Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 on Kids’ WB on September

-6, 1996 to become the second entry of the shared DC Animated Universe.
+6, 1996, becoming the second entry of the shared DC Animated Universe.

 All three parts of “The Last Son of Krypton” aired on Friday night before